 - For example, MFBF supported a bill that would change the Massachusetts horse riding instructor licensing program to be more in step with surrounding states’ licensing process.

 - Currently, the licensing process includes a written test with questions focused on animal health not on instructing riders.
 No other state has this test.

-- The legislation that MFBF supported would require the licensing process be removed with CORI checks being made a requirement for all riding instructors.
+- The legislation that MFBF supported would require the licensing process to be removed, with CORI checks being made a requirement for all riding instructors.

 Our organization also works on a local level to provide support to our farmer members.

-- For example, faced with issues and difficulties of challenging individual Boards of Health (BOHs), Farm Bureau made the decision to produce a set of Model Livestock Regulations for municipal BOHs.
+- For example, faced with issues and difficulties of challenging individual Boards of Health (BOHs), the Farm Bureau decided to produce a set of Model Livestock Regulations for municipal BOHs.

 Run By Volunteer Members

 Massachusetts Farm Bureau Federation is an advocate for farmers, run by farmer members who develop policies through its grassroots process.
 The process starts when a county member brings a resolution forth at their county annual meeting, which is held every fall.
-The resolution is then voted upon at a county level and if passed is forwarded on to the resolutions committee who prepares and forwards the resolution to MFBF’s annual meeting.
+The resolution is then voted upon at a county level and, if passed, is forwarded on to the resolutions committee which prepares and forwards the resolution to MFBF’s annual meeting.

 Additionally, MFBF has a Board of Directors consisting of farmers from across the Commonwealth.
 These volunteers provide staff with guidance and make decisions on how to best complete previously passed resolutions.
-The statewide organization also has about a dozen volunteer committees who make decisions on everything from membership to policy and more.
-This bottom-up structure is unique to Farm Bureau.
+The statewide organization also has several volunteer committees that make decisions on everything from membership to policy and more.
+This bottom-up structure is unique to the Farm Bureau.